thoughtspot/thoughtspot.github.io/_release/fixed.md

 - A normal bar chart in a pinboard which is changed to a stacked bar chart no longer reverts to the normal bar chart after the pinboard is saved, browser is closed, and pinboard is reopened.

-vA problem where using the exclude filter on pinboards causes the wrong results to be displayed is now fixed.
+- A problem where using the exclude filter on pinboards causes the wrong results to be displayed is now fixed.

 - Usage-based indexing of search has been improved.